south-lacrosse/www-dev/docs/setting-up-server.md

 You should check `wp-config.php` to make sure it looks OK.
 You should also check if there are any other changes you need to make by comparing the config file to `wp-config-semla.php`.
 You might want to [generate new Authentication Unique Keys and Salts](https://api.wordpress.org/secret-key/1.1/salt/).

-Also check `.htaccess` to see if you need any changes for the new hosts.
+Check `.htaccess` to see if you need any changes for the new hosts.
 You can always see `.htaccess-semla` for a base version which works.

+Check what content type header the new server sends for javascript as you might need to change the directives to make sure our REST javascript files are not cached.
+See `.htaccess-semla` for more details.

 Then test, and once you are sure everything is working: